WilkinGames/deadswitch3-mp-custom/README.md

 ## Instructions
 Navigate to the directory in which you wish to install the Deadswitch 3 multiplayer server.

-Clone the repository:
+Clone this repository:
 `git clone https://github.com/XWILKINX/ds3mp-custom`

 Install the required dependencies:
 `npm install`

-Start the server:
+Start the Deadswitch 3 multiplayer server:
 `npm start`

+## Updates

+Server updates are frequently released.
+You'll need to stop and restart the server in order for changes to take effect.

 To update the server code to the latest:
 `git pull`

+Then start the server again:
+`npm start`

 ## Connecting to the Server
 First, enable the `Use Custom Server` setting in-game.

 Enter the `Custom Server URL` you are using (the default is `localhost:8081`).
+This will typically be the server IP address.

 ## Additional Details
 You can test and view the current server stats by visiting the server URL in your browser.